 Xiang Yu’s prowess in battle and personality were talked about before Sima Qian; however, it was the historian who collected all the information and fleshed out a full-fledged person.
 Sima Qian described Xiang Yu’s qualities in his biography, while his faults are described in other biographies, through the words of other people.
 Thus, we learn that Xiang Yu’s strength “uprooted mountains and [his] spirit overtopped the world;” however, “he boasted of his conquests, trusted only his personal judgment and did not follow ancient precedents.”
 According to Sima Qian, some people described Xiang Yu as “… kind, generous and considerate…”, but also “jealous of capable and virtuous people, and he murders officials who have performed outstanding service, and distrusts men of virtue.”
 The historian paints a clear and honest picture of the warlord, showing that he was indeed fearless and determined in battle, but he was also “shortsighted, suspicious and jealous, brave but not resourceful, and ruthless and bloodthirsty.”
 Sima Qian writes that “when Xiang Yu bellows with rage a thousand men are rooted to the ground, but since he cannot appoint worthy commanders all he has is the courage of a single man.
 He is polite, kindly and an amiable talker.
 If a man falls ill he will shed tears and share his meal with him; but when a man renders such services that he deserves a fief, Xiang Yu plays with the seal till its corners are rubbed off before he can bring himself to part with it.
 This is what is called womanly kindness.”
 What he meant is that Xiang Yu “had the courage of a single man” and “womanly kindness” only in name and would not be able to accomplish anything great.
 (1)

 In the end, the essence of a classic hero, Chinese or otherwise (such as Gilgamesh, Achilles, Beowulf, or Sigurd), is for him to be larger than life, strong and brave, a warrior who defies death constantly, regardless of the consequences.
-These appear to be the universal qualities of a classic hero; these represent the reasons why these characters are remembered over centuries, why there are still stories being told about them.
+These represent the reasons why these characters are remembered over centuries, why there are still stories being told about them.
 Sima Qian tried to go beyond that, however, leaving us a complex human being, something that is rarely encountered in ancient epic writing, even historical.

 - Yao, Dan, et al., Chinese Literature.
 3rd Edition.
 Cambridge University Press, 2012, pp. 56-64